kneal/kneal/README.md

 ### Hi there 👋

+I'm a doer of things, always looking for new technology to learn.
+[Gophers](https://golang.org/) unite!

+Active contributor to [Vela](https://github.com/go-vela) which is an open source continuous integration (CI) tool built around container technology.

 <!--
 **kneal/kneal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.